vertica/vertica-containers/UDx-container/README.md

 docker volume rm verticasdk-data
 ```

-## Loading your UDx into the test Vertica server
+## Load your UDx into the test Vertica server

 When the test Vertica server is ready, you can use `vsql` to load the UDx.
 The following commands load the `AggregateFunctions` library and execute some functions from it: